 - Write in a style and tone similar to content published already by Client; and/or to write in accordance with Client’s instructions and/or style guide (or equivalent)

-- Perform one (1) in-depth revision after submission of a first draft
+- Perform one (1) in-depth revision without charge after submission of a first draft

 - Write, edit, and share documents through Google Drive/Docs

-- Submit article to Client by deadlines agreed upon via email per assignment
+- Submit deliverable(s) to Client by deadlines agreed upon via email per assignment

 - Maintain and protect the confidentiality and intellectual property of any proprietary information provided to Writer from Client or its subsidiaries, partners, etc., and to only use any such information within the terms permitted by Client